 Tripadvisor-branded Hotels Revenue.
-Our largest source of Tripadvisor Core segment revenue is generated from click-based advertising on Tripadvisor-branded websites, or hotel auction revenue, which is primarily comprised of contextually-relevant booking links to our travel partners' websites.
+Our largest source of Tripadvisor Core segment revenue is generated from click-based advertising on Tripadvisor-branded websites, which is our hotel auction (or hotel meta) revenue, which is primarily comprised of contextually-relevant booking links to our travel partners' websites.
 Our click-based travel partners are predominantly online travel agencies, or OTAs, and hotels.
 Click-based advertising is generally priced on a cost-per-click, or "CPC," basis, with payments from travel partners determined by the number of travelers who click on a link multiplied by the CPC rate for each specific click.
 CPC rates are determined in a dynamic, competitive auction process, where our travel partner CPC bids for rates and availability to be listed on our platform.
 When a CPC bid is submitted, the travel partner agrees to pay us the bid amount each time a traveler clicks on the link to that travel partner's websites.
 Bids can be submitted periodically - as often as daily - on a property-by-property basis.
-We record click-based advertising revenue as the click occurs and traveler leads are sent to the travel partner websites as our performance obligation is fulfilled at that time.
+We record clickbased advertising revenue as the click occurs and traveler leads are sent to the travel partner websites as our performance obligation is fulfilled at that time.
 Click-based revenue is generally billed to our travel partners on a monthly basis consistent with the timing of the service.
-We also generate revenue from our cost-peraction, or "CPA," model, which consists of contextually-relevant booking links to our travel partners' websites which are advertised on our platform.
+We also generate revenue from our cost-per-action, or "CPA," model, which consists of contextually-relevant booking links to our travel partners' websites which are advertised on our platform.
 We earn a commission from our travel partners, based on a pre-determined contractual commission rate, for each traveler who clicks to and books a hotel reservation on the travel partners' website, which results in a traveler stay.
 CPA revenue is billable only upon the completion of each traveler's stay resulting from a hotel reservation.
 The travel partners provide the service to the travelers and we act as an agent under ASC 606 - Revenue from Contracts with Customers ("ASC 606").
 Our performance obligation is complete at the time of the hotel reservation booking, and the commission earned is recognized upon booking, as we have no post-booking service obligations.
 We recognize this revenue net of an estimate of the impact of cancellations, using historical cancellation rates and current trends.
-Contract assets are recognized at the time of booking for commissions that are billable at the time of stay.
-CPA revenue is generally billed to our travel partners on a monthly basis consistent with the timing of the service.
+Contract assets are recognized at the time of booking for commissions that are billable upon the completion of a traveler's stay.
+CPA revenue is generally billed to our travel partners monthly for traveler stays completed in that month.